El Oreganal CarePoint

 If 100% of the children are supported, there would be full programming with regular discipleship, nutrition, education and enhanced medical support

 There would also be ongoing social/emotional support; available funds for “Succeed Initiatives” such as income-generating activities, and revenue-generating activities training; seed money; cultural celebrations; additional training; and ongoing impact reporting.

 Nutrition: Ensure that children receive a nutritious meal – initially, two times per week – to fortify the diet of students and, thereby, improve their learning and school performance.
 In three years, we plan to increase this up to five times per week.

-- Women’s Empowerment Project: This project will empower the women at El Oreganal, giving them the tools and the skills necessary to generate an income to support their families, manage their time to be with their families, and learn how to be good stewards of their own money in a Biblical manner.
-This program is design to teach a maximum of 20 women during a two-year term, and they will decide if they want to be a part of the cooperative at the end.
-(Total cost of the project: $10,625.00 for two years)
+Women’s Empowering Cooperative: Empower the women at El Oreganal, giving them the tools and teaching them the skills necessary to generate an income to support their families, manage their time to be with their families and learn how to be good stewards of their own money in a Biblical manner.
+This program is design to teach a maximum of 20 women during a two year term, and they will decide if they want to be a part of the cooperative at the end.
+Total cost of the project: $10,625.00 for two years

-Septic Tank and Bathrooms: As mentioned previously, the community doesn´t have basic drainage services.
-The CarePoint doesn´t have bathrooms for the children.
+Septic Tank and Bathrooms: Because the community doesn’t have basic drainage services, the CarePoint doesn’t have bathrooms for the children.
 In order to give them dignity, we believe that all the CarePoints need to have adequate facilities.
-(Total cost of the project: $10,277.78)
+Total cost of the project: $10,277.78

 Kitchen: The kitchen will help the CarePoint to have an adequate place to cook and serve food for the children.
 It will have a place with necessary conditions and all the equipment needed to cook meals for 150 children.
 It will be a safe place to cook, without contamination (right now they cook using wood).
 Total cost of the project: $15,500.00